travis-ci/docs-travis-ci-com/user/languages/r.md

 The best way to figure out what packages you may need is to look at the packages listed in the LaTeX error message and search for them on [CTAN](https://www.ctan.org/).
-Packages often have a `Contained in` field that indicates the package group you need to install.
+Packages often have a `Contained in:` field that indicates the package group you need to install.

 ### Pandoc ###

 The default pandoc version installed is `1.15.2`.
-Alternative [pandoc releases](https://github.com/jgm/pandoc/release) can be installed by setting the `pandoc_version` to the desired version.
+Alternative [pandoc releases](https://github.com/jgm/pandoc/releases) can be installed by setting the `pandoc_version` to the desired version.

 ```yaml